vduce/randa-kassis-website/public/interviews/essayistcritics/ec4.md

 Kassis: Since the Arab Spring in 2011, history has accelerated—both for better and for worse.
 On one hand, we have witnessed the rise of ISIS in Syria, Iraq, and Libya.
 Radical Islamists have gained ground and even won elections in Egypt, Tunisia, and Morocco.

 On the other, a growing number of intellectuals and bloggers are beginning to publicly embrace secularism and reject religious fundamentalism.
-Some have gone so far as to declare theocratic, totalitarian Islam—now dominant—as unreformable due to the entrenched influence of those who manufacture religious fanaticism”.
+Some have gone so far as to declare theocratic, totalitarian Islam—now dominant—as unreformable due to the entrenched influence of those who manufacture religious fanaticism.

 Chief among these are the Muslim Brotherhood and Saudi Arabia, which controls the holy cities of Mecca and Medina, along with the majority of Islamic institutions worldwide.

 Since the Arab Spring, a widening chasm has appeared between those who, under the banner of religion, seek to drag societies backwards by centuries, and those who advocate for open societies grounded in secularism, pluralism, and modernity.

-<b>Del Valle: I recently published a book in France revisiting Karl Popper’s concept of the “open society,” which you’ve referenced.
+<b>Del Valle: I recently published a book in France revisiting Karl Popper’s concept of the 'open society', which you’ve referenced.
 Would you agree that Islamic fundamentalism is not merely one form of religious extremism, but a theocratic, neo-imperialist form of totalitarianism?</b>

 Kassis: Absolutely.
 I stand firmly against all forms of intolerance, fanaticism, and fundamentalism.
 Yet today, no religion is more afflicted, radicalised, or infected by totalitarianism and violent extremism than Islam.

 The intellectuals joining us in Rome were all raised as Muslims—many still identify as such—but they reject the obscurantist and medieval trajectory that their societies have taken in recent decades.

-They want to make it clear that the rise of Islamic extremism in Europe cannot simply be explained by “social exclusion” or “post-colonial guilt”.
+They want to make it clear that the rise of Islamic extremism in Europe cannot simply be explained by 'social exclusion' or 'post-colonial guilt'.
 It is part of a broader global wave—a tsunami—sweeping across the Middle East, North Africa, and beyond.
 ISIS is the most brutal manifestation of this extremism, but it is far from alone.

 <b>Del Valle: So ISIS is just one component of a much wider problem?</b>